seanohue/lobus/README.md

     });

   Choices.run({
-    scenarios: [           // a list of scenarios, ran in the order they are defined scenario,
+    // a list of scenarios, ran in the order they are defined
+    scenarios: [
+      scenario,
       secondScenario
     ],
-    socket,                // socket to emit input-events to say                   // function to broadcast to socket or player })
+    // socket to emit input-events to, see also Ranvier's input-events socket,
+     // function to broadcast to socket or player (or log for testing) say
+  })
   .then(() => socket.emit('done'));